 OSCAR DE LA RENTA SPRING/SUMMER 2020 via Tagwalk

-Classic Blue might be the Pantone’s Color of the Year for 2020, but designers recently showcased its softer variation that looks lighter and dreamier.
+Classic shade of blue might be the Pantone Colour Trend Report Gallery of 2020, but designers recently showcased its softer variation that looks lighter and dreamier.
 From Bottega Veneta to Marc Jacobs and Oscar de la Renta, sky blue proved to look chic in monochromatic dressing.

 2. Margarine Yellow